NHL brings back taxi squads in effort to keep season going - KVIA

 AP Hockey Writers

 The NHL will emerge from an extended holiday break with taxi squads and other roster revisions to guard against more disruptions to the season.
 Each team will be allowed to have a taxi squad of up to six players and to make emergency recalls from the minors if COVID-19 absences would cause anyone to play without a full lineup.
 The taxi squad is set to be in effect until at least the All-Star break in early February.
+The league also postponed three additional games — Columbus at Chicago on Tuesday night and Pittsburgh at Toronto, and Boston at Ottawa on Wednesday night.
 Meanwhile, several players and coaches went into COVID-19 protocol Sunday as teams returned to their facilities.
-All 14 games slated for Monday were previously postponed, with the season scheduled to resume on Tuesday.